ARTICLE CATEGORIES

 Vegetables That Freeze Without Blanching

-For vegetables that do not require blanching such as peppers, onions, and celery simply trim, slice, and dice as desired for future use, rinse them under cold running water, dry thoroughly, and then freeze directly.
-This will give you the best quality product when it’s time to cook with your homegrown vegetables.
+The most widely recognized exceptions that can be frozen without blanching are diced or cut onions, green onions, leeks, and peppers.
+Simply trim, slice, and dice as desired for future use, rinse them under cold running water, dry thoroughly, and then freeze directly.
+This will give you the best quality product when it's time to cook with your homegrown vegetables.
+(5)

 Leeks – Rinse leeks and remove the top, base, and dark green leaves.
 Then slice, blot dry, and freeze in storage bags in ready-to-use portions suitable for a delicious winter soup, healthy quiche, or other yummy recipes!

-Peel the outer layer of the onion and then freeze.
-Onions can be frozen whole, sliced, or diced depending on your needs and desires.
-Other food preservation methods I like to use with onions include dehydrating them, so be sure to check out that how-to so you know all your preserving options.
+Peel the outer layer of the onion, trim it, and then freeze.
+Onions can be frozen sliced or diced depending on your needs and desires.
+Whole onions can also be frozen after blanching until the center is heated, usually 3-7 minutes depending on size.
+Other food preservation methods I like to use with onions include dehydrating them, so be sure to check out our food dehydration tips so you know all your preserving options.

-This makes these vegetables so easy to preserve because they just need to be prepped and not blanched.
-They can be frozen as you harvest to lay up stores for off-season months.
+These vegetables are easy to preserve because they can be prepped and frozen as you harvest to lay up stores for off-season months.
+Just remember that unblanched produce usually has a shorter best-quality window than properly blanched produce.

 1. Place the greens loosely into a gallon Ziploc® bag without smashing them down and seal the bag.